datafolklabs/cement/doc/source/dev/hooks.rst

 Defining a Hook
 ---------------

-A hook can be defined as follows:
+A hook can be defined anywhere, however it is generally recommended to define the hook as early as possible, and within the application setup if possible:

 .. code-block:: python

+    from cement.core.foundation import CementApp
-    from cement.core import foundation, hook
+    from cement.core import hook

-    # First create the application
+    class MyApp(CementApp):
+        class Meta:
-    app = foundation.CementApp('myapp')
+            label = 'myapp'

+        def setup(self):
+            # always run core setup first
+            super(MyApp, self).setup()

-    # Then define any application hooks
+            # define application hooks here
             hook.define('my_example_hook')

-    # Setup the application
-    app.setup()

-Hooks should be defined as early on in the bootstrap process as possible, after the CementApp() is instantiated, but before 'app.setup()' is called.

 Registering Functions to a Hook